 Unlike a toothache, the symptoms of TMJ disorder are often easy to dismiss as stress.
 In fact, stress is sometimes a major contributing factor.
-However, because the effects are not always immediately painful, it might be tempting to delay making an appointment even if you do think you are experiencing TMJ disorder.
-However, the longer you wait, the more damage the condition can cause.
-As with most healthcare, the sooner the problem is addressed, the better.
+However, because pain and other symptoms are not always persistent, it might be tempting to delay making an appointment.
+The longer you wait, though, the more damage the condition can cause.

 Consultation and Diagnosis